jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Open up Instagram, YouTube, or WhatsApp.
 So easy and effective.

-Now, when you look at tax-codes, city by-laws, insurance rules, employment agreements, do you see dark majic designed to hold back upgrades and keep us in the Industrial Age forever?
+Now, when you look at tax-codes, city by-laws, insurance rules, employment agreements.
+Do you the advertisements and slogans around these products as dark majic designed to hold back upgrades and keep us in the Industrial Age forever?

 You can hold these levers of power in your hand!

 This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
 Do you realize you must solve your problems with modern tools?
-Do you realize it's your natural right to have a happy life?
+Do you know it's your natural right to have a happy life?

 If you don't, we're stuck using adaptions as out of place as camels trying to swim in the Amazon.
-Burning coal in the Sunshine State and driving to work in Boston blizzards, makes as much sense as forcing people to call into call-centers after a car crash, and depending on doctor writing to record our medical histories.
+Burning coal in the Sunshine State.
+Driving to work in Boston blizzards.
+Forcing people to call into call-centers after a car crash.
+Depending on doctor writing to record our medical histories.

 All that's old technology.
 If we keep using it, we'll lose the game.
 This shouldn't sound dramatic.
 I'm not trying to scare you.
 But seriously, if we stop playing evolution, what do you think happens?

+Play Civilization 6 until the Industrial Age, and stop upgrading your society.
+How long do you think you'll last?

 Society has no magic button.
 No divine player who'll evolve for us.
 You're retirement fund, college education, the money in your bank, are all creations of our civilization.
 The extras and antagonists inside the Soviet Union, the Kingdom of France, the Roman Empire all had pieces of paper making them protected or rich.